valentijnnieman/curve/README.md

 You can create oscillator or gain blocks by clicking the '+' button in the bottom right corner of the screen.
 Connect them to the speakers and turn it on to hear the oscillator oscillating wildly!
 Try connecting oscillators and gain blocks together!
 You can connect to an oscillator's internal gain, or frequency.

+## Generate code

+You can click the "Generate code" button to see the Web Audio code output.
+You can build a crazy synth and save the outputted code for later!
+This is still experimental and might not always work as intended.

 # WIP

 This is still very much work in progress! :) I use Typescript with create-react-app to build the editor, and Redux to keep state.
 Pull the project, and run `npm start` or `yarn start`.